-On behalf of our staff and Board of Directors, we thank our members and clients for your ongoing support.
+On behalf of our staff and Board of Directors, thank you to our members and clients for your ongoing support.
 With your continued partnership, I am confident that we are ready to meet what’s next.